Wednesday, November 28th, 2018

 Chanje saysmost domestic delivery routes average about 65 miles in total, making it possible for their vans to run two days of routes without a charge.

 The benefits to FedEx launching an EV fleet are certainly many, not least among them being an image thing.
-The company already employs a few hydrogen fuel cell delivery vehicles from Workhorse […]
+The company already employs a few hydrogen fuel cell delivery vehicles from Workhorse Group, […]

 No Comments